thundra-io/thundra-agent-python/README.md

 **NOTES**

-- All thundra agent features are valid in foresight.
+- All Thundra agent features are valid in foresight.
 It's default enabled.
 If you see more information about your test cases, you can visit Thundra APM.
 If you want to disable thundra agent for tracing, you can set "THUNDRA_DISABLE"  as environment variable, "thundra_disable" in .env file or "thundra.disable" into thundra.configure() to True as describing above.

 ## Getting Help